 Head-Shaking

-African greys commonly shake their heads and exhibit this behavior more than most species.
-While shaking is usually associated with pain or discomfort, it’s a form of preening.
+African greys commonly shake their heads, exhibiting this behavior more than most species.
+Head shaking is usually associated with discomfort or displeasure.

 Regurgitation

-If a parrot regurgitates for you, it recognizes you as someone it trusts and cares for deeply.
-Unfortunately, it may consider you to be its partner.
+If a parrot regurgitates for or on you, it recognizes you as someone it trusts and cares for deeply.
+Unfortunately, it may be sexually attracted to you and consider you its mate.

 Eyes

-An African grey’s eyes are one of the most expressive features and can enable you to determine what it’s feeling.
+An African grey’s eyes are among its most expressive features, enabling you to determine how and what it’s feeling.
 The most common eye expressions include:

-African greys can control their irises, causing them to expand rapidly and shrink.
-They do this in response to stimuli, but it can signify excitement, curiosity, fear, and happiness.
+African greys can control the movements of their irises, causing them to expand and contract rapidly.
+They do this in response to stimuli, signifying excitement, curiosity, fear, and happiness.

 Wide Eyes

-Wide, round eyes signify that the African grey parrot is surprised.
+Wide, round eyes signify an African grey is startled or surprised.
 Perhaps it didn’t see you walk into the room or spotted something it didn’t expect to see.

 Squinted Eyes

 When African greys are annoyed or agitated, their eyes become more squinted than usual.
-This could develop into aggression unless the source of the annoyance is removed.
+This could turn to aggression unless the source of annoyance is removed.

 Wings

-An African grey’s wings are another essential component in its body language.
-Observing the parrot’s wing movements can help determine whether it’s happy and healthy.
+Observing a parrot’s wing movements can determine whether it’s happy and healthy.

 Wing Lift

 When an African grey raises its wings above its back, it gives you a friendly greeting.
-You’ll most likely see this when you enter the room for the first time each day.
+You’ll most likely observe this when you enter the room for the first time each day.

 Wing Flapping

-Many African grey parrots flap their wings to exercise, stretch, or cool down.
+Many African grey parrots flap their wings to exercise, stretch, and cool down.

-Wing flapping is a good sign indicating a parrot is happy and contented.
-Similarly, a parrot may attempt to get your attention by flapping its wings.
+Wing flapping is a positive sign, suggesting a parrot feels happy and contented.
+Also, a parrot may attempt to get your attention by flapping its wings.

 Wing Drooping